 There was a qui tam lawsuit challenging the Company's reimbursement to Medicare Advantage Plans on first-party and/or third-party medical claims and settlements with insureds and claimants.

-There was an individual action lawsuit alleging that the Company improperly terminated an agency contract.
+There was a putative class action lawsuit alleging that the Company failed to pay post-arbitration award interest.